-These resources can help you plan, and learn how to respond to a hurricane.
+The resources below can help you plan for a hurricane and learn how to respond when the storm hits.

 Learn terms, facts, and safety tips to help you before, during, and after a hurricane.
-You can also read about the Saffir-Simpson Hurricane Wind Scale and the five hurricane categories.
+You can also learn about the Saffir-Simpson Hurricane Wind Scale and the five hurricane categories.
 (Ready.gov)

 Hurricanes and Other Tropical Storms

 Learn how to make a hurricane plan, what supplies you’ll need, and how to prepare your home.
 Learn how you can stay safe after a hurricane and keep your food and water safe.
 (Centers for Disease Control and Prevention)

 Hurricane Safety Checklist (PDF, 80 KB)

 Get a checklist to help you prepare and respond to a hurricane.
 Learn what supplies you’ll need and what to do after.
 (American Red Cross)

 Hurricanes - Information for Protecting Health and the Environment